Geographic Information Systems (GIS):

 Transfer of Credits

-Students that have attended GIS courses at other institutions may transfer in one course provided the content of the course is equivalent following review.
+Students who have attended GIS courses at other institutions may transfer in one course provided the content of the course is equivalent following review.
 This will reduce the total CEUs required for the certificate to 16.0 (17.6 CEUs for the environmental Analysis Certificate).
 Coursework beyond the first transferred can be used to waive certain core course requirements and be replaced with additional elective courses.
 However, this does not reduce the total CEUs required for the certificate any further.

 Length of GIS Program